Hotel Front Desk Agent

 Why do hotels have certain days when they won't allow check-ins?
 Is it next to impossible volume they are anticipating?

-Asked by A.C. almost 10 years ago
+Asked by A.C. over 10 years ago

 I run a small guest lodge in RSA.
 A lot of travel agents I work with have our terms & conditions, policies etc. My problem is that some will take up to 4 months to pay, I would call & email repeatedly. what would next step be without alienating them?